-By helping a class of need, whether it be in the field of destitution or culture, of delinquency or health, the voluntary worker is promoting and protecting the welfare of all the community.
+By helping to supply something that is needed, whether it be in the field of destitution or culture, of delinquency or health, the voluntary worker is promoting and protecting the welfare of all the community.

-The self-sufficing ingrown man has no validity in modern civilization.
+The self-sufficing ingrown person has no validity in modern civilization.
 It is fundamental in democracy that citizens do not have to agree, but they must take part.
 No one is solitary in his origin or solitary in his existence.

 Just what sort of groups and social institutions will serve as the vehicles for our participation depends upon the cultural conditions involved in our life history and upon the opportunities we seize upon in our life environment.
-He is wise who tries to act in a number of different capacities.
-The men whose names shine brightly in history were versatile, and the stories of their lives tell us how greatly they enjoyed living.
+The person is wise who tries to act in a number of different capacities.
+The people whose names shine brightly in history were versatile, and the stories of their lives tell us how greatly they enjoyed living.